jpwsutton/node-red-node-grovepi/README.md

 Usage
 -----

-Provides two nodes -  one to read sensor data, and one to control actuators.
+Provides a few node, some to read data from sensors and a few to send data to actuators.

+### Analog Input

+Reads data from GrovePi Analog sensors.

-### Input
+### Digital Input

-Reads data from GrovePi sensors.
+Reads data from GrovePi Digital sensors.

 ### Output